 Garbage In, Garbage Out

 Growing up my grandmother told me “Garbage In, Garbage Out” all the time.
 Basically it means that if you put garbage into yourself, garbage is going to come out of you.
 Often times this was a reference to being mindful of who I was hanging out with, what music I was listening to, and what I watched.
 The same applies to dealing with stress.
 If all you do is absorb the negative information and you make confidants out of naysayers then negativity is what will come out of you.

+The 6 Stages of Change.
 The Faster You Adapt to Change The More Positive The Outcome

 Change is inevitable.
 The faster you adapt to the change the more positive the outcome will be.
 We are a company that counts on people gathering for events and training.
 When the coronavirus took over our country we had two options.
 We could close our doors and be upset and mad about everything or we could adapt.

 As I previously stated, change can cause a lot of emotions.
 I also mentioned that your response to change can help you have a more positive outcome.
 To unpack this a little more we created our own version of “The Change Cycle”.
 This cycle helps you understand what you are experiencing and how your response in each stage is so crucial to achieving a positive outcome.